AndersDeath/diary2/000-current.md

 # 09 June - Sonnstag - Berlin - 626 Tag der Einwanderung - Warm Sunny

 I decided to change an approach to the Holy Theory project.
 Before that I did weekly releases but now I don't have time.
 I am goung to change them to monthly ones.
 Tomorrow I will publish an article of it.
-At the same time I need to finalize the project in one month.
+At the same time I need to finalize the project in one month because I did good work but didn't do a workable protot.